318 Tips To Succeed At Online Dating

 - If someone is bad about returning your message or messages.
 Do not waste time and energy on them.
 My experience is that a person who is selfish and unreliable at the start will be unreliable as the relationship moves forward.

 - Some people are on their best behavior when they initially meet you.
 I suggest that you realize that you may not really know a person until you are in a relationship with them for six or seven months.
+I mention this six month period several times in this article since I think it is a very useful and important concept.
+Patients and colleagues have widely supported this idea.

 - Many people who are on line are "shopping around."
 If a relationship develops, the two of you will have to talk about getting off line and focusing on each other exclusively-if your end goal is a long term relationship.
 This can be a slippery slope and you may even consider utilizing a therapist to get help with this transition.
+I talk about this elsewhere in this blog.

 - Realize that many people who are online are dating several people simultaneously while they try to identify who is the best match for them.
 It is likely that you will meet someone who you get on with quite well, but he or she may have some other "irons in the fire."
 In some instances, you will be rejected because they may feel that someone else is a better fit.
 You should not take this personally.
 You simply can't be right for everyone.
 If someone has very limited availability, it may mean that the are actively dating one person besides you.
 Or they might be dating several people.
+It's part of the online dating world.

 - Another issue that you might encounter is that the person you are dating is wounded due to a recent breakup.
 They may appear to be blue, depressed and quite needy.
 Some people will date many people simultaneously because they are sad and empty and they are seeking attention to avoid their loneliness.